 - An magnetic resonance imaging (MRI) of the neck (with contrast and of diagnostic quality)

-- Note: A diagnostic quality CT or MRI or FDG-PET/CT scan of neck performed for the purposes of radiation planning may serve as both staging and planning tools
+- Note: A diagnostic quality CT or MRI with contrast or FDG-PET/CT scan of neck performed for the purposes of radiation planning may serve as both staging and planning tools

 - Patients must provide their personal smoking history prior to registration.
 The lifetime cumulative history cannot exceed 10 pack-years.
 The following formula is used to calculate the pack-years during the periods of smoking in the patient's life; the cumulative total of the number of pack-years during each period of active smoking is the lifetime cumulative history